HandrianD/umamusume-auto-train/README.md

 - **Special Event Characters** - Some Uma with unique events/goals (e.g., Restricted Train Goldship, 2 G1 Race Oguri Cap) may not work optimally
 - **OCR Misreading** - Failure chance might be misread (e.g., 33% read as 3%), causing the bot to proceed with risky training
-- **Chain Event Handling** - Automatically picks the top option during chain events; be careful with Acupuncture events
 - **Friend Support Cards** - During recreation, the bot cannot decide between dating friend support cards vs. the Uma character
+- **Cant use Claw Machine** - The bot cannot utilize the claw machine mini-game for item acquisition
 - **G1 Race Priority Override** - When `prioritize_g1_race` is enabled, the bot prioritizes racing even with low energy or after 3+ consecutive races

 ## 🎯 Roadmap & TODO